Peter of Lucedio: Patriarch of Antioch

 Innocent III praised Peter for accepting the patriarchate of Antioch out of "love and the virtue of obedience" rather than for worldly advancement, ambition or prestige.
 In Antioch, Peter found the disputed succession unresolved with Bohemond in actual control of the principality.
 A planned arbitration in August 1210 never came to fruition because Sicard of Cremona, one of the arbitrators, failed to come east.

-In order to navigate the disputed succession, Peter opened up communications with the emir of Aleppo, al-Malik al-Ẓāhir Ghāzī.
-On 7 June 1211, in order to further this effort, the pope wrote to al-Ẓāhir Ghāzī commending Peter.
+In order to navigate the disputed succession, Peter opened up communications with the emir of Aleppo, al-Zahir Ghazi.
+On 7 June 1211, in order to further this effort, the pope wrote to al-Zahir Ghazi commending Peter.
 The emir of Aleppo was not, however, a neutral but rather an enemy of the king of Armenia.
 The king had arranged for the election of a rival patriarch, who was deposed by Albert of Jerusalem on the pope's orders.
 In this situation, the pope wrote to Peter to encourage him to steadfastness.
 On 26 September 1212, the pope wrote again to express his full confidence in Peter.

 From 1213 on, there is no more indication of Peter's activities.
 He was represented at the Fourth Lateran Council by a suffragan, the bishop of Tortosa.
 Perhaps he felt too old to undertake the long journey; possibly he was ill.
 The date of his death is given as 2 September in the necrology of Lucedio and it is known that an election for his successor had taken place by 31 August 1217, when Pope Honorius III annulled the choice of Pelagius of Albano and ordered a new election.
 Peter's death must have taken place on 2 September 1216.